void

 17. (quote-book)

-18. That does not return a value; being a procedure rather than a function.
+18. Of a function or method, that does not return a value; being a procedure rather than a function.

 19. Having no cards in a particular suit.